 - Distance from Jaipur: 187.2 km

-- Things to Do: Explore the monuments and towers of Lohagarh Fort such as Kishori Mahal, Mahal Khas, Kothi Mahal and Jawahar Burj among others.
+- Things to Do: Explore the museum, monuments and towers of Lohagarh Fort such as Kishori Mahal, Mahal Khas, Kothi Mahal and Jawahar Burj among others.

 7. Khandar Fort